-- C1 Discharge stormwater runoff directly into the kerb and gutter at a point no greater than 15m downstream from the boundary of the site. - C2 The maximum total discharge rate for both single and multiple points of discharge to Council's kerb and gutter is a maximum of 55 l/sec, or the PSD, whichever is the lesser. - C3 Where more than one outlet is required, outlets are to be separated by a minimum distance of 500mm. - C4 Stormwater conduits laid in the footpath area are to be sewer grade PVC or galvanised steel (i.e. RHS) and not greater than 100mm in height.
-The pipe or conduit is to discharge into the kerb and gutter at an angle of 45 degrees to the flow in the gutter.
+- C1 Discharge stormwater runoff directly into the kerb and gutter at a point no greater than 15m downstream from the boundary of the site.between the boundary extensions of the property.
+The Council may consider the extension of the discharge into the kerb in front of te - C2 The maximum total discharge rate for both single and multiple points of discharge to Council's kerb and gutter is a maximum of 55 l/sec, or the PSD, whichever is the lesser. - C3 Where more than one outlet is required, outlets are to be separated by a minimum distance of 500mm300mm. - C4 Stormwater conduits laid in the footpath area are to be sewer grade PVC or galvanised steel (i.e. RHS) and not greater than 100mm in height.
+The pipe or conduit is to discharge into the kerb and gutter. at an angle of 45 degrees to the flow in the gutter.